GfellerLab/MixTCRviz/README.md

    This is useful if your input does not contain a "model" column.
    In case the input contains the "model" column, model.default is not considered.

+- filename.output (default=NULL).
+Provide a name for the output file.
+  If NULL, the value(s) in the model column of input1 are used (i.e., input1$model).
+    If no 'model' column is provided, the value in model.default is used.

  - verbose (default=1)
     * 0: Do not write any QC in the output
     * 1: Write max 10 examples of putative issues with the data (V/J names, CDR3 sequences, etc.) in the terminal